Why have over 200 students handed Robb Nash their suicide notes?

 Robb Nash is becoming nationally known for leaving a successful music career to share his incredible story with students across Canada, inspiring them to live lives of purpose.

 Robb was the victim of a serious auto accident, a head on collision with a semi truck.
-He was found with a fractured skull and pronounced dead.
-But before the ambulance made it to the hospital, Robb’s pulse had miraculously returned.
+He was found with a fractured skull and pronounced dead by first responders.
+But by the time the ambulance had arrived at the scene to take his body to the hospital, Robb’s pulse had miraculously returned.
 After a difficult recovery, and despite significant physical and emotional scars, Robb was left with a new outlook on life.

 He started a band as a way to leverage the power of music to share his philosophy, and soon had songs in the Canadian Top 10.
 Robb saw musical success as a platform from which to influence and motivate young people.
 He put aside performing to large audiences, and began speaking to youth in their schools across the country, playing his songs and sharing their meaning with his young audiences.

 Robb and his band bring their presentation to more than 200 schools through 150 shows each year.
 He speaks to over 60,000 students directly, and touches another 500,000 through other mediums like Facebook and YouTube.
 He walks head on into difficult topics, knowing that these are the things on young peoples’ minds.,, bullying, addiction, self harm… and suicide.

 Robb exudes positive energy in story and song, and sensitively deals with the serious issues that he’s experienced first hand.
 His relatable and approachable style creates credibility and trust with the students he meets.
 Their inevitable undivided attention allows Robb to plant a message of hope and inspiration in their minds and hearts.
 He challenges them to make changes in themselves and the world around them.

 Jonny started his career as a drummer in the 7th grade, and had begun playing in bands by the time he reached grade 9.
 Over the years he’s honed his skill as a musician and toured throughout Canada and the U.S.